Finding ʻOhana

 Finding ʻOhana is a 2021 American family adventure film by Jude Weng in her directorial debut and written by Christina Strain.
 The film stars Kea Peahu, Alex Aiono, Lindsay Watson, Owen Vaccaro and Kelly Hu.
+This marks Ke Huy Quan's return to acting.
 It premiered on Netflix on January 29, 2021.

 Plot

 Hawaiian siblings Pili and Ioane "E" were New York–raised in Brooklyn.
 An avid geocaching fan, she wins a competition that earns her free tuition to a summer camp in the Catskills.
 Pili can't go in the end as they temporarily relocate from New York to Oʻahu with their mother Leilani to help her father, Kimo as his health and financial issues are becoming serious.

 As Pili is so into geocaching, her malaise at being separated from her beloved New York is assuaged by secretly liberating an old diary from her grandfather's art studio, set up in an old bus.
 Just as she's sneaking off the bus, she meets local boy Casper, who helps cover for her.

 That night, as Pili is trying to secretly read the diary, E catches her.
 He explains the term Night Marchers to her, trying to scare her, explaining they are ghosts of fallen warriors who protect the island.

 Meanwhile, E is distracted from his own search for a better internet signal by local girl Hana, who is Casper's friend.
 She, on the other hand, is not impressed by his attitude towards the younger kids.

 In the diary of the ship the Peruvian's quartermaster Monks, he documented Robinson and Brown's excursion on the island.
 The privateers had mutinied, burned their ship, and taken the treasure ashore.
 Monks stayed to protect the treasure while his superiors died.
 He gave the diary to Pili's ancestors for saving his life.

 Kimo catches Pili with the diary.
 Initially angry, he ends up taking the enthusiastic girl to see some of the landmarks in it.
 He falls, breaking a rib.
 While Leilani is distracted with Kimo in the hospital, Pili and Casper sneak off to seek the lost pirate treasure.
 E and Hana follow close behind.

 They end up having to follow the instructions in the diary as all four slide inwards of a cave too far to back out.
 They have to crawl through a narrow tunnel called "The Jaws of Death", which is lined with stalactites.
 Fearing a deadly spider, E hurries frantically out of the tunnel, leaving behind the ship journal as it is inside Casper's backpack as it collapses.
 Finding a mini rope bridge over a lava-filled crevice, they realize it is too deteriorated to cross, but Pili and Casper inch around it on a narrow ledge.
 E helps Hana maneuver around it, partially by distracting her singing a favorite song.